Skip to main content

 custom_variable_2: Value_2 #this is passed at embed creation

-See our Custom Attributes Embedded dashboard live!
+See our Custom Attributes Embedded Dashboard live!

-Let's assume a similar set up to the above example.
+Let's assume a similar setup to the above example.
 Within the metrics view, we define:

 security: